homebodygym/homebodygym/pages/altcoins/how-to-buy-zcash.md

 ![Trezor Hardware Wallet](/img/altcoins/zcash/wallet.jpg){: .img-center}

-Zcash is an ERC20 token, a type of token based on the Ethereum blockchain.
-All ERC20 tokens can be stored on hardware wallets, but in order to do so, you must configure your hardware wallet with an ERC20 software wallet.
-One of the most popular ERC20 software wallets is [MyEtherWallet](https://www.myetherwallet.com/){: target="_blank"} (MEW).
+Zcash's web client API has a wallet built into the application – however, we highly recommend purchasing a hardware wallet.
+It is one of the only ways to truly guaruntee the safety of your tokens.

+The Ledger Nano S supports Zcash, and is one of the most popular hardware wallets on the market.
+It is cheap, secure, and convenient.

 For more information on cryptocurrency wallets, you can check out our [guide](/wallets).